debanjawn/takemeter-nba/planning.md

 **Failure analysis:** After training, paste misclassified examples into Claude and ask it to identify common patterns.
 Will verify patterns myself before including in the evaluation report.

+## Baseline Reflection
+The baseline model struggles to distinguish ragebait from hot_take.
+It has near-perfect recall on hot_take (1.00) but only 0.14 recall on ragebait, meaning it is labeling almost all ragebait posts as hot_take instead.
+Analysis and reaction are both perfect.
+After fine-tuning, I expect ragebait F1 to improve significantly as the model learns the distinction between an exaggerated provocation and a genuine bold opinion.